Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 # Variables

 ## variables:
-- r: oGrapeRankRating
+- r: oGrapeRankRating, a.k.a "grapevine rating" or simply "rating"
-- R: aGrapeRankRatings, an array of ratings
+- R: aGrapeRankRatings, an array of ratings r
-- S: oGrapeRankScorecard
+- S: oGrapeRankScorecard, a.k.a "scorecard"
-- G: aGrapeRankScorecards, an array of S
+- G: aGrapeRankScorecards, an array of scorecards S
 - P: oGrapeRankParameters

 ## variable: oGrapeRankRating (r)